ulflulfl/homeautomation/Xiaomi_Mijia_LYWSD03MMC.md

 Low cost **temperature and humidity sensor** with Bluetooth Low Energy (BLE) and LCD.

 *State (2023.02): Flashing the custom ATC firmware and connect the device to Home Assistant using ESPHome (with an ESP32) was quite easy.
 I haven't tried to connect it over BLE to Home Assistant directly.*
+*Update (2023.11): Batteries of the first devices failed in September.
+After replacing the CR2032 cell, the LCD remained blank and the battery failed again after 1-2 months.
+Changing from ATC to pvvx V4.4 firmware, the blank screen bug was gone.
+However, I need to keep an eye on the low battery life.*

 ![Xiaomi Mijia LYWSD03MMC](images/LYWSD03MMC.jpg)
 *Xiaomi Mijia LYWSD03MMC*